- Passenger names

 - This type of contact does not apply for effects of notification in the event of reprogramming or flight cancellations.

-- It is mandatory in all countries for the issuance of the ticket, except in the United States and Mexico where it is an optional element.
+- It is mandatory in all countries for the issuance of the ticket, except in Brazil, United States and Mexico where it is an optional element.

 - It must include the type of document, country where the document was issued and the document number.